Clean Data, Clean Results: Data Hygiene For Screening Success

 *Note that these data points may also be present in your iWave results.
 You can update your top prospects based on screening results.

-Cleanse & Verify
+Cleanse and Verify

 Once you’ve done an audit, it’s on to the next step – actioning your results!
 Are your addresses completely out of whack?
 Is there a high percentage of donors with inaccurate phone numbers?
 For this next step, you’ll want to prioritize any high-value donors on your list, and be sure to make sure that data is nice and clean.